Q & A for Writers

 What is a query letter, anyway?

 It’s a one-page description of your book’s title, genre, length, and content.
 Another way to look at query letters is by using a Hollywood example – your query letter is your book’s movie trailer.
 It doesn’t explain every character, subplot, motivation and resolution – it gives a broad, brief overview of your novel meant to make an agent excited about reading it.
-Sound impossible?
-It’s not.
-Several great sites give examples of what info needs to be in a query letter, and what’s telling too much.
-I highly recommend agent Janet Reid’s Query Shark examples or Evil Editor, to name a few.
-Browse through those sites, and you will see tons of examples of good query letters versus bad ones.
-The only thing I will stress about queries is to try to make them brief, be polite (NO ONE will sign you if you add nasty notes like “You’re a loser if you pass on this book!”), and thank the agent for their time.
+Some sites give examples of what should to be in a query letter, and what’s telling too much.
+I highly recommend agent Janet Reid’s Query Shark examples.
+Browse through, and you will see tons of good query letters versus bad ones.
+Make your own query letter professional and to the point, be polite (NO ONE will sign you if you add nasty notes like “You’re a loser if you pass on this book!”), FOLLOW EACH AGENT’S GUIDELINES (some agents will want you to submit sample pages, and some won’t) and finally, thank the agent for their time.
 Good manners are never a bad idea.

 But do I really need an agent?
 Can’t I just submit to publishing houses without one?

 Yes and no. Many of the larger publishing houses will only consider agented work.
-So, not having one limits where you can send your manuscript.
+So, not having an agent limits where you can send your manuscript.
 Another advantage to having an agent – knowledge.
 Know a lot about book contracts?
-Rights?
+Foreign, audio, and ancillary rights?
 Average advances?
 Which editors are looking for the genre you wrote?
 A good agent does, and they can usually get you a better deal than one you’d broker on your own.
 Plus, a good agent helps you plan for your future as well, so they really can make a tremendous amount of difference.
+Don’t just take my word for it.
+Here’s another good article on literary agents.

-Okay, so I know I want an agent.
+Okay, so now I know that I want an agent.
 But how to tell a good one from a bad one?

 First thing to check:

 Do they charge any up-front fees?
 ANY agency who charges an editing/representation/reading/retainer fee is a scam.
 Don’t believe me?
-Check out the Author’s Association of Representatives (AAR) and they’ll tell you the same.
+Check out the Association of Authors Representatives (AAR) and they’ll tell you the same.
 It’s unethical, and worse than that, it means that agency is most likely not going to even try to sell your book.
 Why should they?
 They’re already making money without having to spend time earning it.
 Reputable agencies charge 15% commission, period (except for overseas book sales or film rights).
 Don’t be fooled into believing otherwise.
-Some sites will even warn you about scammer agencies, like Writer Beware and the Absolute Write boards, so it’s good to check there, too, before signing any contracts.
+Some sites will even warn you about scammer agencies, like Writer Beware , so it’s good to check there, too, before signing any contracts.

 Second thing to check:

-Do they charge ‘administrative’ fees for postage/copying?
+Do they charge any ‘administrative’ fees?
 This is a tricky one.
-If the agency deducts these fees AFTER they’ve sold your novel, then yes, that’s legit.
-If they make you pay in advance for mailings, copies, postage, out-of-state phone calls, faxes, keeping them up at night planning a marketing list, etc., BEFORE your book has sold, then you’re getting ripped off.
-Check out Writer’s Beware and listen to some authors talk about how they’ve paid anywhere from $500 all the way up to a couple grand a year for these ‘administrative’ fees.
+If the agency deducts these fees AFTER they’ve sold your novel, then yes, that’s probably legit.
+If they make you pay in advance, BEFORE your book has sold, then you’re probably getting ripped off.
+Check out Writer’s Beware and The Truth About Literary Fees to read all the ways authors have paid anywhere from $500 all the way up to a couple grand these ‘administrative’ fees.
 Know that jingle about the difference between the poisonous Coral Snake and its non-deadly cousin?
 “Red touches yellow, kill a fellow.
 Red touches black, good for Jack”?
 Well, I’d like to offer my own little jingle about telling the difference between a good agency or a scam agency: “Green before sellin’?
 Agent’s a felon!”

 Say it a few times, it’s catchy.
 More importantly, it’s a warning.
 If you have to cough up ANY money before you get an advance check from a publisher, be afraid.
 Be very afraid.
 That agency probably isn’t a legitimate one, or if they are legitimate, then they must not be very good, or they could afford to wait for your advance check before they deducted their ‘administrative’ fees.